marcelkornblum/sn-rfcs/text/0004-hosting.md

     login: required
 ```

 This enables auth in front of your project, but note that by default it will still be open to anyone with a Gmail account; you need to [set up IAP](https://cloud.google.com/iap/docs/app-engine-quickstart#enabling_iap) next.
+In order to set up IAP, you may first need to configure the oAuth credentials screen - just do the minimum required.

-We generally set it to the whole `signal-noise.co.uk` domain so that internal employees can view projects (make sure the `IAP` toggle is on, and assign the `IAP-secured Web App User` permission to a 'Member' set as the bare domain `signal-noise.co.uk`), sometimes adding specific clients later in the project lifecycle.
+We generally set IAP to the whole `signal-noise.co.uk` domain so that internal employees can view projects (make sure the `IAP` toggle is on, and assign the `IAP-secured Web App User` permission to a 'Member' set as the bare domain `signal-noise.co.uk`), sometimes adding specific clients later in the project lifecycle.

 If you want to remove this restriction just on some environments, you'll need to edit your build configuration file `.circleci/config.yml` to remove the above declaration from the app.yaml at deploy time.
 The following bash snippet will do that for just `staging` and `production` environments: